Ohio Law Prohibits Bullying in Public Schools

 A: Continue to report the conduct to the school in writing.
 If the principal’s response has been poor or the school has not solved the problem, try contacting the school superintendent or a board member.
 Review your documentation with the superintendent and discuss alternative strategies to guarantee your daughter’s safety.
 Consider asking the school to sponsor an anti-bullying program or consult with a behavior consultant.
 You can also contact the Ohio Department of Education’s Office for Safety, Health and Nutrition, Safe and Supportive Learning for more bullying prevention resources.
 Finally, if the problem persists and you are concerned for the physical safety or mental health of your child, you should consult with an attorney or contact public safety officials.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by attorney Kerry M. Agins, a partner in the Cleveland firm, Siegel & Agins Co., LPA.
+It was prepared by attorney Kerry M. Agins, a partner in the special education firm, Agins & Gilman LLC.